HEDIDIN/DocumentDB-REST/README.md

 Microsoft Azure's DocumentDB is a great PaaS NoSQL database.
 It supports Stored Procedures, User Defined Functions (UDF) and Triggers.
 A REST API is directly available, but a API Connector is not available.
 This project started off as an API Connector.

 I started off trying to duplicate all the DocumentDB published REST API in Swagger.
 I used SwaggerHub to author the Swagger JSON file.
-I then using the **Add REST API** function in VS 2015 to generate the code for my API Application.
+I then used the **Add REST API** function in VS 2015 to generate the code for my API Application.

 ## Source code ##
 * [Source Repository](https://github.com/HEDIDIN/DocumentDB-REST/tree/master/DocumentDBRestApi)